bhoover59/Gaussian-Plume-Model/README.md

 Two Excel versions:
   - Gaussian Plume Dispersion utilizes VBA to create better UI
   - E515 Gaussian Dispersion is more basic
-One R version but a Shiny App may be developed for best UI
+<br> One R version but a Shiny App may be developed for best UI

 ## Future